Rasaf-Ibrahim/Vue.js-Boilerplates/README.md

 #### Adding the CSS Part of Bootstrap and the Customized Bootstrap

-At first, create a folder in your nuxt project's **assests** folder and a scss file inside the created folder.
-Suppose, the folder's name is bootstrap and the file name is 'mystyle.scss'.
+At first, create a folder in your nuxt project’s **assests** folder and a scss file inside the created folder.
+Suppose, the folder’s name is bootstrap and the file name is ‘mystyle.scss’.
 In this mystyle.scss file, you can override any built-in custom Bootstrap variables.
 But you need to import bootstrap styles in this mystyle.scss too.
-From the webpack page of bootstrap documentation, you will know that you need the following line to import boostrap styles
+From the Webpack page of bootstrap documentation, you will know that you need the following line to import Boostrap styles

 ```
 @import "~bootstrap/scss/bootstrap";